alexamirejibi/evolutions/README.md

 ```

 # Experiment 2: Hive Brain Reinforcement Learning
 It's not really a hive brain, but kinda!
 All agents have copies of the same model.
 Every 10 steps, the model is updated with the experiences of all of the agents.
-They all learn collectively.
+In RL, we often use multiple instances of the environment for "parallel" training, but the environments are typically isolated from each other.
+The difference in this case is that we use a single environment with many instances of the same agent training in it collectively.
+This becomes particularly interesting in the second task, where I try to get them to cooperate.

 ## Easy task - just eat food
 This trains WAY faster than their genetic counterparts.
 I did this as a proof of concept to see if I could make the collective learning work.
 They are also very fun to watch.

 The demo model was trained for 10 epochs.
 Performance plateaus after.

 ```python
 ! python hivebrain_easy.py --model_path "models/hive_easy_trained_10_ep.pt" --display --num_foods 100